CodeMell/CodeMell.github.io/reading-notes repot.md

-# Summary of What i leaned
+# Summary What i leaned
-using github pages is weird 〒▽〒
+-using github pages is weird 〒▽〒

-github page is "alternative" to html
+-github page is "alternative" to html

+## Things I want to know more about
+-githud page
+-C++
+-java srcip